Skip to content

 stateMachines

-Nested state machines are described using the StateMachine construct.
+Nested state machines are declared using the StateMachine construct itself, enabling hierarchical and concurrent composition of reactive behavior.